tom2tomtomtom/video-reformatter/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
+See our contribution guidelines for more information.

 ## Acknowledgements

 - FFmpeg for video processing
 - React and Vite teams for excellent development tools
+- TailwindCSS for styling utilities
+- Redux Toolkit for state management